dakotamm/research_blog/_posts/2024-01-10-lots-of-DO-z-plots.md

 <p style="text-align:center;"><img src="https://github.com/dakotamm/dakotamm.github.io/assets/55995675/9986ad2d-bcf0-4fed-bcfa-2bd77f6f61de" width="800"/><br>Fig 14.
 Hood Canal DO vs. depth for all seasons 1995-on; all data is plotted and average in 1-m bins.</p><br>

+Clearly there is way more high-resolution data in modern times which tends to smooth out the average casts.
+In all cases, the "widest" casts (further from mean) seem to be from the earliest years within the time period.
+We note the importance of using seasonal breakouts for these average casts, as there is significant variation between seasonal average casts.

+**A regression-type fit may be more appropriate than this average binning for smoothness of average casts!)**

+These are somewhat hard to compare how I've presented them.
+The key finding here will be the changes in these average casts in different time periods, and if they can be used to "correct" sampled data based on depth so as to allow depth-consistent comparisons of DO measurements.

 ---

 ## Miscellaneous

+Next steps:
+* Regional analyses like above for Hood Canal
+* Interregional comparison of sampling depths!!!
+* Explore large CI data points
+* Clean up plotting - how to show this succinctly?

 Thoughts for posterity:
 * Review Collias publications for early data context.